scds/dmds23-24/textanalyses.md

 |**Q & A; Final Thoughts**|20 minutes|Questions and wrap-up <br> Where to learn more|

 ## Workshop Notebooks
 All of the materials for this workshop are available in this [shared Google Folder](https://u.mcmaster.ca/dmds-text-2324).
 Note that the shared folder includes an additional notebook, which Devon created to demonstrate performing [Named Entity Recognition on a series of documents](https://colab.research.google.com/drive/1BC18oDNM9c9x5VMwzI4VPaapjCbEXYio?usp=sharing).
+If you are unable to access the Google Drive folder, the workshop materials may also be found [here](https://github.com/scds/dmds23-24/tree/main/textanalyses)--these can be uploaded into Google Colab or another Jupyter Notebook instance.

 ## Workshop Recording